vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 174 15 Ciccikatirtha--(onder Go B 164 1 Cidambara-(see under Mināksi) Devi

 bbāgavata VII 38.
-11. It is famous for its great Siva temple and con tacos the 'air linga' i e ao lunga is actually visible but a cortain is bung before a wail and when visitors enter the curtain is withdrawn and the wall is exbibited The temple has a ball of mora than 1000 mono
+11. It is famous for its great Śiva temple and con tacos the 'air linga' i e ao lunga is actually visible but a cortain is bung before a wail and when visitors enter the curtain is withdrawn and the wall is exbibited The temple has a ball of mora than 1000 mono

 litbic pillars Cintāngadeśvara (uoder VS) P I. 37.